This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-For decades, Burma has pursued a conventional economic development path with no regard for environmental safeguards.
-As a result, the country is currently dealing with detrimental ecological consequences such as climate change and natural disasters, deforestation, mangrove loss, deterioration of water and air quality, land degradation, resulting in flooding and landslides, biodiversity loss, depletion of inland and coastal fisheries and wastewater and solid waste problems management.
+For decades, Burma has pursued a conventional economic development path with insufficient attention to environmental safeguards.
+As a result, the country is currently dealing with detrimental ecological consequences related to climate change and natural disasters, deforestation, mangrove vegetation loss, deterioration of water and air quality, and land degradation, resulting in flooding and landslides, biodiversity loss, depletion of inland and coastal fisheries, and wastewater and solid waste problems management.

-In recent years, significant growth in Foreign Direct Investment (FDI) through investments in the energy, agriculture, industrial, and mining sectors poses environmental challenges.
-Burma was ranked 165 in the World Bank Group’s Doing Business 2020 report.
-In terms of ecological governance, Burma scored 179 out of 180 countries on the Environmental Performance Index in 2020 and is among the world’s least developed in environmental management and regulation.
-Almost every aspect of performance related to law or infrastructure has scored among the lowest globally.
-In addition, ecosystem vitality and protection of terrestrial biodiversity come out as particularly weak.
+Foreign Direct Investment (FDI) in the energy, agriculture, industrial, and mining sectors added to Burma’s environmental challenges.
+In terms of ecological governance, Burma scored 179 out of 180 countries measured on the Environmental Performance Index in 2022 and ranked among the world’s least developed countries in environmental management, law, regulation, and infrastructure.
+Ecosystem vitality and biodiversity protection are especially vulnerable sectors.

-In recent years, there has been significant progress in establishing the legal and regulatory framework for environmental management.
-The civilian-led government enacted the Environmental Conservation Law (ECL) in 2012, followed by the Environmental Conservation Rules (ECR) in 2014 and the Environmental Impact Assessment Procedure (EIA Procedure) in 2015.
+Previous governments made some progress establishing legal and regulatory frameworks for environmental management.
+The government enacted the Environmental Conservation Law (ECL) in 2012, followed by the Environmental Conservation Rules (ECR) in 2014 and the Environmental Impact Assessment Procedure (EIA Procedure) in 2015.
 National Environmental Quality (Emission) Guidelines (2015) and sector-specific EIA guidelines for the hydropower, mining, and oil and gas industries have been developed.
-Afterward, The National Environmental Policy and the Burma Climate Change Policy were released in 2019.
-These new policies are in harmony with the Burma Sustainable Development Plan 2018-2030 and highlight the increasing risks of extreme climate change and its impacts on Burma’s economic and social development.
-Several ongoing or planned projects address environmental management supported by development partners such as the World Bank, IFC, ADB, JICA, UNDP, and NEA since the government implemented EIA procedures in 2015.
-However, improvements to environmental development projects remain a work in progress due to the COVID-19 pandemic in 2020 and the military coup in February 2021.
+The National Environmental Policy and the Burma Climate Change Policy were released in 2019.
+These new policies were in harmony with the Burma Sustainable Development Plan 2018-2030 and highlighted the increasing risks of climate change and its impacts on Burma’s economic and social development.
+Several ongoing or planned projects address environmental management and are supported by development partners such as the World Bank, IFC, ADB, JICA, UNDP, and NEA since a previous government implemented EIA procedures in 2015.
+However, improvements to environmental development projects have largely stalled at this writing.

 Leading Sub-Sectors

-The civilian-led government prioritized upgrading existing infrastructure, including waste collection, transportation, recycling, and waste-to-energy technology.
-With the assistance of international donors, a National Waste Management Strategy and Master Plan (2018–2030) was developed.
-The solid waste private sector is also eager to collaborate with foreign technology companies to support the country’s waste management development plan.
+Previous governments prioritized upgrading existing infrastructure, including waste collection, transportation, recycling, and waste-to-energy technology.
+With the assistance of international donors, Burma developed a National Waste Management Strategy and Master Plan (2018–2030).

-Water Resource Management: Although Burma has abundant physical water resources, rural people in many States and Regions face difficulties accessing water for drinking and irrigation because of a lack of infrastructure.
-A common constraint on crop production throughout Burma is crop failure due to drought and flooding.
-Advanced technologies are in high demand for renovating and improving village ponds, tube wells, and hydroelectric dams, as well as for improving rooftop rainwater harvesting, water purification in remote villages, and risk reduction from flood disasters, desalination in coastal areas, solar-powered water pumping, and rainwater collection from ground surfaces.
+Although Burma has abundant physical water resources, rural people in many states and regions face difficulties accessing water for drinking and irrigation because of a lack of infrastructure, and a common constraint on crop production throughout Burma is crop failure due to drought and flooding.
+Advanced technologies are in high demand for renovating and improving village ponds, wells, and hydroelectric dams, as well as improving rainwater harvesting and management, enhancing water purification in remote villages, reducing flooding risks, and desalination.

 Opportunities

 Private sector players are interested in U.S. environmental solutions and technologies.
-U.S. companies that focus on recycling systems and technologies will find trade and investment opportunities in Burma.
-There is strong demand for advanced wastewater and water treatment technologies.
-U.S. companies that provide technologies for water supply, sanitation, drainage, and wastewater management can find tremendous business opportunities in Burma.
+U.S. companies focusing on recycling systems and technologies will find trade and investment opportunities in Burma.
+There are demands for advanced wastewater and water treatment technologies.
+U.S. companies that provide water supply, sanitation, drainage, and wastewater management technologies can find business opportunities in Burma.
 In addition, products and services related to water softening, pumps, valves, scrapers, sludge dewatering equipment, screening machines, magnetic flowmeters, large chlorinators for water/wastewater systems, and water recycling technologies are also included areas that could also provide business opportunities for U.S. companies.

 Resources